helpukraine-guide/helpukraine-guide.github.io/content/homepage/work.md

 I am shocked by the Russian invasion of Ukraine and disappointed by our Country’s limited response.

 I would like to ask you for your position on this matter, and also implore you to use your mandate to push for stricter sanctions on Russia.
-In my mind, the highest priority is to remove Russia from SWIFT.
 Following this, I think we need to extend direct humanitarian aid to the people of Ukraine.
 This should include an official policy on accepting war refugees (where Slovakia has already acted in making the immigration process easier) but also in sending financial aid, medicinal supplies and organizing transports.

 **[If you are a citizen of a NATO member state: I want us and NATO to create a 'No-Fly' zone over Ukraine.]**